dcbi/polynomial/README.md

 #  0.5z^2
 ```

-Since Polynomials are also functions, the `.integral()` method lets you calculate the definite integral:
+You can specify the constant of integration by passing it as an argument.
+By default it is zero.
+Since Polynomials are also functions, the `.integral()` method lets you easily calculate the definite integral:
 ```python
 linear.integral()(1) - linear.integral()(0)
 #  0.5
 ```

-You can specify the constant of integration by passing it as an argument.
-By default it is zero.